Are the Oklahoma City Thunder Better Off Without Carmelo Anthony?

 After the All-Star break, Anthony slumped and never recovered.
 His scoring slipped to 13.7 points per game on 38 percent shooting.
 The Thunder found success in closing lineups with Anthony on the bench.
 In a late-season game against Denver, Melo chose to stay on the bench and allow Jerami Grant to finish the fourth quarter, as coach Billy Donovan told reporters after the game.

 He became a point of exposure in the playoffs against Utah.
 While Westbrook and George both struggled at points in the series, Anthony couldn't bail them out.
 He connected on only 21.4 percent of his three-point attempts, and the Jazz surgically sought him out on defense.
-He infamously got into a heated argument with assistant coach Mo Cheeks while on the bench during the Thunder's historic comeback in Game 5.
+He infamously got into a heated argument with assistant coach Maurice Cheeks while on the bench during the Thunder's historic comeback in Game 5.

 It's those moments that led to Melo's exit interview heard 'round the world—and the image that sticks with fans in the end.